sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 ## Firmware Installation

-The SidecarTridge TOS emulator comes with pre-installed firmware and a default EmuTOS image.
+The SidecarTridge TOS emulator comes with pre-installed firmware, a default EmuTOS image, and bundled Rescue Switcher images for supported ROM sizes.
 However, it is recommended to check for the latest firmware version and update if necessary.
 The firmware update process is straightforward and can be done using a computer with a USB port.

 We assume that you have already connected the SidecarTridge TOS emulator to your computer using the USB-C cable and that the `ROMEMUL` volume is accessible.
 If you have not done so, please refer to the [Connecting the Device to a Computer](#connecting-the-device-to-a-computer) section.